-If you are using the IBM CICS SDK for Java or IBM CICS SDK for Enterprise Java (Liberty) in CICS Explorer (as shown in the following instructions) or IBM Developer for z/OS (IDz), you can refer to the CICS Explorer help, which provides full details on how you can complete each of the following steps to develop and package OSGi applications.
+If you are using the IBM CICS SDK for Java or IBM CICS SDK for Java EE, Jakarta EE and Liberty preinstalled in CICS Explorer (as shown in the following instructions) or IBM Developer for z/OS (IDz), you can refer to the CICS Explorer and IBM CICS SDK for Java help, which provides full details on how you can complete each of the following steps to develop and package OSGi applications.

-If you are using a build toolchain such as Apache Maven or Gradle, you can use CICS-provided artifacts on Maven Central to define Java dependencies.
+If you are using a build toolchain such as Maven or Gradle, you can use CICS-provided artifacts on Maven Central to define Java dependencies.

-1. CICS Explorer If you're using CICS Explorer, set up a target platform for your Java development, using the CICS TS 5.6 with Enterprise Java and Liberty template.
+1. CICS Explorer If you're using CICS Explorer, set up a target platform for your Java development, using the CICS TS 5.5 with Java EE and Liberty template.
 You might get a warning that the target is a newer version than the current Eclipse installation, but you can ignore this warning message.
 2. Create an OSGi Bundle Project for your application. - CICS Explorer If you're using CICS Explorer, the target platform effectively makes the packages available, so you must include the appropriate Import statements in the bundle manifest.
 A web-enabled OSGi Bundle Project is the bundle equivalent of a Dynamic Web Project.
 You can use a web-enabled OSGi Bundle Project to deploy an application within an OSGi Application Project (an Enterprise Bundle Archive, or EBA file).
 You can mix web-enabled OSGi Bundle Projects (WAB files) and non-web-enabled OSGi Bundle Projects in your OSGi Application Project.
 A web-enabled OSGi Bundle Project would typically implement the front end of the application, and interact with the non-web OSGi bundles, which contain the business logic.

-Restriction: EBA files are not supported in Java EE 8 and upwards.
+Restriction: EBA files are not supported in Java EE 8.